Adelite

 The rare mineral adelite, is a calcium, magnesium, arsenate with chemical formula CaMgAsO4OH.
 It forms a solid solution series with the vanadium-bearing mineral gottlobite.
-Various transition metals substitute for magnesium and lead replaces calcium leading to a variety of similar minerals in the adelite - duftite group.
+Various transition metals substitute for magnesium and lead replaces calcium leading to a variety of similar minerals in the adelite–duftite group.

 Adelite forms variably colored (blue, green, yellow and grey) crystals in the orthorhombic crystal system.
 The form is typically massive.
 It has a Mohs hardness rating of 5 and a specific gravity of 3.73 to 3.79.

 It was first described in 1891 from Värmland, Sweden.
 Its name comes from the Greek word for indistinct.

 Geologic occurrence

-Adelite has been found in ore deposits in Algeria, Germany, Italy, Sweden and the USA.
+Adelite has been found in ore deposits in Algeria, Germany, Italy, Sweden and the US.